subsetpark/pantagruel/priv/reference.md

 ##### Integers

 Integer values are represented as normal numbers: `1`, `1000`.
 Pantagruel will attempt to type a literal number as narrowly as possible.
-The possible domains
-are:

-- Int
-- Nat0 (the natural numbers, including 0)
-- Nat (the natural numbers, excluding 0)
+See 'Type Hierarchy' below for the full list of built-in number types.

 ##### Real numbers

 Real numbers are written with a decimal point: `2.47`, `10.0`.

-**note**: real/floating-point numbers haven't been fully implemented yet and might not work correctly.

 ##### Strings